tsaaugaard/TradingSystem/README.md

 Runs on Windows 8.

 Purpose:
-This is realy a Resume Driven Design Project - (hey its my own time spend so no harm done :-)) Hopefully it shows that I (as a full stack developer) can...
+This is a reference projet which should show the following:
-- be proficient in domain driven design approach.
+- domain driven design approach.
-- be proficient in clean code:
+- clean code:
 - - use principle of least surprises: - if a ui-element is not relevant it should not be shown to the user.
 - - The same goes for the model and communication layers.
 - use of the following technoligies and methods :